-The primary data source for HouseholdSpend 2020 and FoodSpend 2020 is the SHS.
+The primary data source for HouseholdSpend 2022 and FoodSpend 2022 is the Survey of HouseholdSpend (SHS).
 Since 2010, the SHS has also tracked food purchased from stores in greater detail than before, effectively measuring what had been captured in the now-discontinued Food Expenditure Survey (FES).
 Multiple vintages of SHS are used to boost sample size and capture the temporal effect of household and food spending.
-A series of models is calibrated on the SHS, and these models are used to score a multi-dimensional cross-distribution of household demographics derived from Environics Analytics' DemoStats, PRIZM and custom census cross-tabulations from Statistics Canada.
+A series of models is calibrated on the SHS, and these models are used to score a multi-dimensional cross-distribution of household demographics derived from Environics Analytics' DemoStats, PRIZM® and custom census cross-tabulations from Statistics Canada.

-Beyond these estimates, EA collects data from Statistics Canada's National Economic Accounts (NEA) and Provincial and Territorial Economic Accounts (PTEA) programs.
-Additionally, EA incorporates administrative data from the Canada Revenue Agency (CRA) when available.
-All these data are used to develop a set of provincial, territorial or census tract level of controls to which our small area estimates are added up.
+Data from statistics Canada's National Economic Accounts (NEA) and Provincial and Territorial Economic Accounts (PTEA) is augmented with administrative data from the Canadian Revenue Agency (CRA) to develop national, provincial and census tract level control totals.
+All modelled small area estimates are optimized to sum to these higher-level control totals.